-With leaves beginning to fall it’s time to start thinking about gutter maintenance.
-Leaves and other dirt and debris can collect in the gutters of your home, which can cause some serious and costly issues over time.
+With leaves beginning to fall, it’s time to consider gutter maintenance.
+Leaves and other dirt and debris can collect in your home’s gutters, which can cause severe and costly issues over time.
 The best way to prolong the life of your gutters and prevent damage is to set a cleaning schedule and stick to it!
-So when is the best time to perform necessary maintenance to your home’s gutters?
-It is recommended that you take the time to access the damage, clean, and perform necessary maintenance twice a year.
-Once in the spring and again after the last leaves have fallen between autumn and winter.
+So, when is the best time to perform necessary maintenance on your home’s gutters?
+You should take the time to assess the damage, clean, and perform necessary maintenance twice a year, once in the spring and again after the last leaves have fallen between autumn and winter.

 Pine trees over your house?
-Consider cleaning every 3 months.
+Consider cleaning every three months.

 Maintaining the integrity of your home relies on keeping water as far away as possible.
-Seeping water causes degeneration of vital structures and the development of mold and mildew.
+Seeping water causes degeneration of vital structures and mold and mildew development.
 Keeping your gutters free of debris is your first line of defense against the headaches of costly home repair.

-Standing water in clogged gutters can also attract all kinds of pests.
+In warm weather, standing water in clogged gutters can also attract pests.
 Mosquitoes are attracted to stagnant water for breeding.
-Removing mosquitoes breeding grounds from your property protects you and your family from itching bites and the potential for illnesses.
+Removing mosquito breeding grounds from your property protects you and your family from itching bites and the potential for illnesses.

 Removing leaves and debris from your gutters will prevent them from taking on excessive weight, which causes them to pull away from your home.
-This becomes a danger to the people walking beneath them as well as the roof and siding of your home.
+This becomes a danger to the people walking beneath them and the roof and siding of your home.
 Sagging gutters need to be securely fixed to the structure.

-- Wear Gloves – Wearing hand protection is often overlooked when gutter cleaning, but it is a critical safety component when considering all the sharp and hazardous debris you come across when tending to your home’s gutter system.
-Find a reliable pair of gloves that are strong, durable and can outlast your home improvement projects.
-Try to avoid leather or cotton gloves, they may be comfortable, but they are not designed for heavy housework and can be get ruined when wet.
+- Wear Gloves – Wearing hand protection is often overlooked when gutter cleaning.
+Still, it is a critical safety component when considering all the sharp and hazardous debris you encounter when tending to your home’s gutter system.
+Find a reliable pair of solid and durable gloves that can outlast your home improvement projects.
+Avoid leather or cotton gloves; they may be comfortable, but they are not designed for heavy housework and can get ruined when wet.

-- Use a scoop – use a small scoop or garden spade to reach down and remove the debris.
-Don’t just push the debris to the downspout, work to actually remove it.
+- Use a scoop – Use a small scoop or garden spade to reach down and remove the debris.
+Don’t just push the debris to the downspout; work to remove it.

-- Wear protective eyewear – Most people don’t consider this, but when you’re gutter cleaning, you run the risk of having random objects fly at your face, especially if you’re using a portable leaf blower to remove debris from your gutters.
-It’s imperative when gutter cleaning, that you wear protective eyeglasses or goggles to prevent a tragic accident from occurring.
+- Wear protective eyewear – Most people don’t consider this.
+Still, when cleaning a gutter, you risk having random objects fly at your face, especially if using a portable leaf blower to remove debris from your gutters.
+It’s imperative, when gutter cleaning, that you wear protective eyeglasses or goggles to prevent a tragic accident from occurring.

 - Check downspouts – An integral part of your gutter system is the downspout.
-Clear them of debris and leaves and make sure the joints are fitting together properly.
-When testing for leaks take notice to the water running through the downspout to ensure that it is running AWAY from your home.
+Clear them of debris and leaves and ensure the joints fit together properly.
+When testing for leaks, notice the water running through the downspout to ensure it runs AWAY from your home.

 If You’re Comfortable Using A Ladder…

 Not all homeowners are comfortable scaling a ladder to get an up-close view of their gutter system.
-If you are, cleaning your gutters won’t require much more than an extension ladder, a pair of gloves, a small scooping tool (like a garden spade), a long hose, and a bit of patience.
+If you are, cleaning your gutters will require an extension ladder, a pair of gloves, a small scooping tool (such as a garden spade), a long hose, and patience.

-Make sure to select a sturdy and well-balanced industrially manufactured (if possible) ladder to complete your next gutter cleaning job.
-Avoid fiberglass or wooden ladders, they are not worthwhile in the sturdiness category.
-Choose a four-legged ladder if you’re working on a one-story structure and an extension ladder for anything that is taller.
+Select a sturdy and well-balanced industrially manufactured (if possible) ladder to complete your next gutter cleaning job.
+Avoid fiberglass or wooden ladders; they are not worthwhile in the sturdiness category.
+Choose a four-legged ladder if you’re working on a one-story structure and an extension ladder for anything taller.

-Gutter cleaning exposes homeowners to so many hazards – falling down, hazardous objects, being overwhelmed with the amount of work, etc. It is in your best interest to have an extra set of eyes monitoring the situation.
-Ask a dependable person to be your spotter and keep an eye on you while you climb onto the ladder or as you forage through the debris that is logged in your gutter system.
-Ideally, gutter cleaning is not a one-person job, and seeking help can not only give you a sense of safety but may help you finish the job faster.
+Gutter cleaning exposes homeowners to many hazards – falling, hazardous objects, being overwhelmed with work, etc. Have an extra set of eyes monitoring the situation.
+Ask a dependable person to be your spotter and keep an eye on you while climbing the ladder or foraging through the debris clogged in your gutter system.
+Ideally, gutter cleaning is not a one-person job, and seeking help can give you a sense of safety and help you finish the job faster.

 If you’re NOT comfortable using a ladder…